Sarah Ryburn Mealer

 Get to know Sarah

-Sarah Ryburn Mealer is a licensed professional counselor who works with individuals, both teens and adults, couples, and families around a range of issues including anxiety, depression, divorce care, family of origin issues, family systems issues, grief and loss, interpersonal relating and communication, marital conflict and satisfaction, parenting skills, and suicide of a loved one.
-She received her Master of Science in Marriage & Family Therapy & Counseling at Reformed Theological Seminary in Jackson, Mississippi, in 2009 and has held her LPC in Mississippi and, more recently, in Texas since September of 2011.
+Sarah Ryburn Mealer is a licensed professional counselor who works with individual teens and adults, couples, and families with a range of issues including anxiety, depression, divorce care, family of origin issues, family systems issues, grief and loss, interpersonal relating and communication, marital conflict and satisfaction, parenting skills, and suicide of a loved one.

-Prior to undertaking her master’s degree in counseling, Sarah Ryburn worked in education for more than a decade, teaching high school English and Creative Writing and, after completing her counseling degree, working as a social and emotional counselor for middle and upper school students.
+Prior to her graduate work in counseling, Sarah Ryburn worked in education for more than a decade, teaching high school English and Creative Writing and, after completing her counseling degree, working as a social and emotional counselor for middle and upper school students.
 It was her teaching experience that inspired her to pursue counseling as a vocation.
-Many students over the years confided in her, particularly due to her role as co- sponsor of an outdoor adventure club, around a complex and varied range of problems teaching her to recognize that even high–functioning and “successful” students often struggle to manage their personal lives and challenges alone.
+Many students over the years confided in her, particularly due to her role as co–sponsor of an outdoor adventure club, around a complex and varied range of problems teaching her to recognize that even high–functioning and “successful” students often struggle to manage their personal lives and challenges alone.
 She was led to serve students in this different capacity which has led to a rich and rewarding second career nurturing and guiding people of all ages to develop the skills and awareness to manage their lives and relationships with confidence and resilience.